3) Allometric Framework for Crocodilian Size Estimation

 • Asking local trainers develop their own materials often exceeds their time and capacity

-• Using standardized materials ensures consistency and reduces variability in the type and depth of content delivered
+• Using standardized materials ensures consistency and reduces variability in the type and depth of content delivered.

-Mentors, trainers, and allies
+Identifying impactful mentors, trainers, and allies

 • Keen interest from female leaders to foster the next generation of conservationists, including willingness to engage honestly in vulnerable conversations and provide career advice